baeriswyln/eth-cs/docs/bachelors/ads/graph-theory.md

 ### Dijkstra (non-negative edges)

 To find the shortest paths in graphs without negative weighted edges, the Dijkstra algorithm can be applied.
 In general, this algorithm sorts the vertices by distance to the starting vertex $s$.
-We use the following recurrent:
+We use the following recursion:

 $$
 d(s, v_k) = \text{min}_{v_i \to v_k} \{d(s, v_i) + c(v_i,v_k)\}